Find Affordable College Courses

 Full Psychology at University of North Alabama Report

-Auburn University at Montgomery ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Alabama list.
-Located in the city of Montgomery, AUM is a public college with a moderately-sized student population.
+Auburn University at Montgomery landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+Located in the city of Montgomery, AUM is a public college with a medium-sized student population.

 Of the 47 students majoring in psychology at AUM, 13% are male and 87% are female.

-With a ranking of #8, Alabama A & M University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
+Alabama A & M University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
 AAMU is a medium-sized public school located in the city of Normal.

 About 83% of the students majoring in psychology at the school are women while 18% are male.

-Read full report on Psychology at Alabama A & M University
+Full Psychology at Alabama A & M University Report

-University of Alabama in Huntsville ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Alabama list.
+University of Alabama in Huntsville did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #9 on the list.
 UAH is a moderately-sized public school located in the midsize city of Huntsville.

 About 85% of the students majoring in psychology at the school are women while 15% are male.